openhpc/cloudwg/tutorials/pearc20/exercise1.md

 ~~~

 If everything worked correctly, you'll now be able to SSH into your login node using your SSH keys and the "centos" user account.
+You can identify the controller and login instances (and their DNS names or IP addresses) by accessing the EC2 page of your AWS console.

+After the CloudFormation deployment command returns successfully, allow a few minutes for the NFS mount and Slurm configuration to complete before connecting via SSH.

 ~~~